HsinChang/CNL-tree-ranking/reading_notes.md

 # Dataset Construction
 ## get data from YAGO4
-Here we want to extract all entities in `YAGO4` that has a `org.wikipedia.fr`, then we gather all their appearances in the `YAGO4` to construct a dataset.
+Here we want to extract all entities in `YAGO4` that has a `org.wikipedia.fr` link, then we gather all their appearances in the `YAGO4` to construct a dataset.

 Note:
 YAGO4 has embedded structures like :